mishasinitcyn/Portfolio-Diversification-Model/README.md

 ### Backend

 1. Clone the repository.
-2. In the root directory, create a virtual environment using `python -m venv venv`.
-3. On Windows:
-   1. Activate the virtual environment using `venv\Scripts\activate`.
-4. On Mac:
-   1. Activate the virtual environment using `source venv/bin/activate`.
-5. Install the required packages using `pip install -r requirements.txt`.
+2. Install the required packages using `pip install -r requirements.txt`.
-6. Run the backend using `python server.py`.
+3. Run the backend using `python server.py`.

 ### Frontend